Easy Stuffed Shells Recipe

 How to Make Stuffed Shells

-Here is an overview of the simple steps to make this recipe.
-You can find the full recipe with ingredient amounts and full instructions in the recipe card at the end of this post.
+Here is an overview of the steps to make this recipe.
+Find the full printable recipe with ingredient amounts below.

-- Spoon the filling into the shells and put them in the baking dish.
+Fill the pasta shells.
+Spread 1 cup of marinara sauce over the bottom of the baking dish.
+Spoon the filling into the shells and place in the baking dish.

-This pasta dish freezes wonderfully.
-Place the shells in a baking dish and top with the marinara sauce and mozzarella cheese.
-Once completely cool, cover the dish with a lid or foil and freeze.
+- To Freeze: Place the shells in a baking dish and top with the marinara sauce and mozzarella cheese.
+Once completely cool, cover the dish with a lid or wrap tightly with foil and freeze.
 The unbaked shells can be frozen for up to 2 months.

-You can prepare the shells in advance and refrigerate them in a covered baking dish for one day before baking.
-You may have to bake the shells for 5 additional minutes if they are cold from the refrigerator.
+- To Refrigerate: You can prepare the shells in advance and refrigerate them in a covered baking dish for up to one day before baking.
+You may have to bake the shells for 5-10 additional minutes if they are cold from the refrigerator.

 Stuffed Shells Recipe Variations